Another day filled with sunshine, rain moves in Friday

-Elmira, N.Y.
-(WETM) – Sunshine returns yet again today but rain moves in tomorrow.
+Binghamton, N.Y.
+(WIVT) – Sunshine returns yet again today but rain moves in tomorrow.
 How much rain will we see?
 Details below:

 TODAY: